Rigidity of mapping class groups mod powers of twists: From 1-separating to strongly separating

 \section{From 1-separating to strongly separating}

+\begin{definition} We say that a curve $\gamma\in \C$ is \emph{$1$-separating} if $S-\gamma$ has a connected component of complexity $1$.
+If $S$ is a punctured sphere, $\gamma$ is $1$-separating if and only if it bounds a disk with three punctures.
+Let $\Cp$ be the subgraph of $\C$ spanned by $1$-separating curves. \end{definition}

-Recall that we denoted by $\Cp$ the subgraph of $\C$ spanned by $1$-separating curve, as in Definition \ref{1sep}.
-Moreover we recall the following definition from \cite{ssgraph}: \begin{definition} Let $\Css$ the full subgraph of the curve graph spanned by all \emph{strongly separating} curves, i.e. those separating curves that do not bound a twice-punctured disk. \end{definition} Notice that $\Cp\subseteq\Css$ whenever $b\ge6$.
-Moreover the action of $DT_K$ restricts to both $\Cp$ and $\Css$, therefore the quotient $\Cpdt$ is a subgraph of $\Cssdt$, which is in turn a subgraph of $\Cdt$.
+Moreover, we recall the following definition from \cite{ssgraph}: \begin{definition} Let $\Css$ the full subgraph of the curve graph spanned by all \emph{strongly separating} curves, i.e. those separating curves that do not bound a twice-punctured disk. \end{definition} Notice that $\Cp\subseteq\Css$ whenever $b\ge6$.
+Moreover, the action of $DT_K$ restricts to both $\Cp$ and $\Css$, therefore the quotient $\Cpdt$ is a subgraph of $\Cssdt$, which is in turn a subgraph of $\Cdt$.

-A hidden but fundamental piece of the proof of Theorem \ref{qirigidpants} was the fact that every automorphism of $\Cp$ is induced by an extended mapping class.
-Therefore, if we want to emulate the same proof for $MCG^\pm/DT_K$ we must establish the following analogue for $\Cpdt$.
-For short, in the rest of the paper we will say that a proposition holds \emph{for all large multiples K} if there exists $K_0\in\mathbb{N}_{>0}$ such that the proposition holds whenever $K$ is a multiple of $K_0$. \begin{theorem} For all $b\ge7$ and for all large multiples $K$, any automorphism of $\Cpdt$ is the restriction of an automorphism of $\Cdt$. \end{theorem} Combining this theorem with the combinatorial rigidity Theorem \ref{CombRig} we get the following: \begin{theorem} For all $b\ge7$ and for all large multiples $K$, any automorphism of $\Cpdt$ is the restriction of an element of $MCG^\pm(S_b)/DT_K$. \end{theorem} Following the roadmap of \cite{ssgraph, BowPants} we split the proof of Theorem \ref{doppiaext} into two intermediate extensions, one from $\Cpdt$ to $\Cssdt$ and one from $\Cssdt$ to $\Cdt$.
+As we will see in Section \ref{sec:qi}, every self-quasi-isometry of $MCG/DT_K$ induces an automorphism of $\Cpdt$.
+Therefore we must find a way to relate an automorphism of $\Cpdt$ with an automorphism of $\Cdt$, which we understand in view of the combinatorial rigidity Theorem \ref{CombRig}.
+For short, in the rest of the paper we will say that a proposition holds \emph{for all large multiples K} if there exists $K_0\in\mathbb{N}_{>0}$ such that the proposition holds whenever $K$ is a non-trivial multiple of $K_0$. \begin{theorem} For all $b\ge7$ and for all large multiples $K$, any automorphism of $\Cpdt$ is the restriction of an automorphism of $\Cdt$. \end{theorem} Combining this theorem with the combinatorial rigidity Theorem \ref{CombRig} we get the following: \begin{theorem} For all $b\ge7$ and for all large multiples $K$, any automorphism of $\Cpdt$ is the restriction of an element of $MCG^\pm(S_b)/DT_K$. \end{theorem} Following the roadmap of \cite{ssgraph, BowPants} we split the proof of Theorem \ref{doppiaext} into two intermediate extensions, one from $\Cpdt$ to $\Cssdt$ and one from $\Cssdt$ to $\Cdt$.